-The Admissions Department consists of two divisions.
-The division dedicated to the DCN's pre-licensure programs is located on the entry level of the main building and the division dedicated to DCN's post-licensure programs is located on the first floor of the main building.
+The Admissions Department is primarily located on the first floor of the main building with the Director of Admissions on the entry level of the main building.
+It is dedicated to both DCN's pre-licensure programs and post-licensure programs.
 All new students receive information from Admissions Representatives regarding entrance requirements, immunizations, transcripts, and transfer credits.
-The pre-licensure program Admissions Committee reviews applications of prospective students desiring entrance into the prelicensure programs and makes recommendations to the Dean of Nursing Education Programs as to the acceptability of the prospective student based on admissions criteria.
-Applications for the post-licensure programs are reviewed by the Online Admissions Committee which then makes recommendations to the Dean of Nursing Education Programs as to the acceptability of the prospective student based on admissions criteria for the online programs.
+The Admissions Committee reviews applications of prospective students desiring entrance into either the prelicensure or post-licensure programs and makes recommendations to the Dean of Nursing Education Programs as to the acceptability of the prospective student based on admissions criteria.